 Next, position your decorative trim, ribbon, etc. in place along the top of the hood where you like it.
 Pin in place.
 Topstitch with your machine or hand sew in place on both sides of the ribbon.

-This simple style includes just finishing the hood front edge by turning under.
+This simple style includes just finishing the hood’s front edge by turning it under.
 You can press first and then topstitch around the front edge of the hood.

-With right sides together, sew the base of the hood to the cape body.
+With the right sides together, sew the base of the hood to the cape body.
 Press the seam down.